igalic/blag/contents/articles/opensource-burnout/index.md

 * They shouldn't be compelled to give you a *reason*
 * We should still provide options drinking options for them

-I am deeply indebted, to [Nóirín Plunkett](https://twitter.com/noirinp) stood up for me, and defended my decision before others, who were about to ask, "Why?".
-Their ferocity gave me the courage to stand up for myself and simply
+I am deeply indebted, to [Nóirín Plunkett](https://twitter.com/noirinp) for standing up for me, and defending my decision before other OSCon participants, who were about to ask the dreaded?

-say:
+> Why?

+Nóirín's ferocity gave me the courage to stand up for myself and simply say:

 > Because I'm an alcoholic.